pytroll/fcidecomp/documentation/solution-design/source/packaging_and_deployment.rst

 In order to grant the ability to install the software even in case the remote repositories hosting its dependencies should become unreachable, a sub-optimal solution is to have a separate assets repository hosted on EUMETSAT infrastructure.
-This assets repository hosts ``.tar.gz`` archives and conda packages of all the dependencies needed for each release tag of the FCIDECOMP software.
+This assets repository hosts ``.tar.gz`` archives and Conda packages of all the dependencies needed for each release tag of the FCIDECOMP software.
 For a long-term solution to this issue, see :ref:`a_further_developments`.